 Choosing the best campsite is one decision that will have a major influence on how much you enjoy your trip, so it’s not a decision to be taken lightly.
 Obviously, you can never truly know how good a camping spot is until you’ve stayed there, but with some smart judgment calls and a little bit of knowhow you’ll be in the best position to choose wisely.

 With the right campsite for your next adventure, you’re giving yourself prime real estate to be next to fresh water, local amenities, and peace and quiet so that you can truly get away from it all.

-Once you’ve set up your campsite and find that there’s an issue, many people feel that it’s too much camp work to pack up and start all over again, so this is something that needs to be decided well before you get out your camping gear.
+Once you’ve set up your campsite and find that there’s an issue, many people feel that it’s too much camp work to pack up and start all over again, so this is something that needs to be decided well before you get your camping gear out.